shonenada/docs/developer-guide/datanode/data-persisitence-indexing.md

 # Data Persistence and Indexing

-Similar to all LSMT-like storage engines, data in MemTables is persisted to durable storage like the local disk file system or object storage service.
+Similar to all LSMT-like storage engines, data in MemTables is persisted to durable storage, such as, the local disk file system or object storage service.
 GreptimeDB adopts [Apache Parquet][1] as its persistent file format.

 ## SST File Format